gautamVaja/100daysOfCode/Log.md

 Learning : Today I learnt async calling to API.

 Implementation : I used that to make a call for add friend button.
 I also fetched friends list and showed on the home page.

+DAY 4

+Today for the change I solved some dsa problems on Hackerblocks.